MicrosoftDocs/Viva/Viva/experience-purpose.md

 **Key results** describe how you'll measure your success in accomplishing these goals.

 For best results, teams and individuals should be aligned in a hierarchy.
-Key results at one level become objectives of the next level.

-**Projects** are focused efforts that help you achieve your key results.
+**Initiatives/Projects** are focused efforts that help you achieve your key results.

-Incorporating projects in your OKR program ensures alignment between company-wide OKRs and the work prioritized by every department in your organization.
+Incorporating initiatives/projects in your OKR program ensures alignment between company-wide OKRs and the work prioritized by every department in your organization.

 **Check-ins** are updates you make to share progress on your OKRs.
 When you update progress on a key result, it automatically updates the status of the parent objectives as appropriate.